learning-zone/python-basics/README.md

 Yes.
 Python is Object Oriented Programming language.
 OOP is the programming paradigm based on classes and instances of those classes called objects.
 The features of OOP are: Encapsulation, Data Abstraction, Inheritance, Polymorphism.

 ## Q. Does Python supports interfaces like in Java?
-Discuss.
+Discuss?

 Python does not provide interfaces like in Java.
-Abstract Base Class (ABC) and its feature are provided by the Python's "abc" module.
+Abstract Base Class (ABC) and its feature are provided by the Python\'s "abc" module.
 Abstract Base Class is a mechanism for specifying what methods must be implemented by its implementation subclasses.
 The use of ABC'c provides a sort of "understanding" about methods and their expected behaviour.
 This module was made available from Python 2.7 version onwards.

 ## Q. What are Accessors, mutators, @property?

 Accessors and mutators are often called getters and setters in languages like "Java".
 For example, if x is a property of a user-defined class, then the class would have methods called setX() and getX().
 Python has an @property 'decorator' that allows you to ad getters and setters in order to access the attribute of the class.